Visions-Nicolas/Dataspace-assistant/README.md

 * a **Mongodb atlas database** with a vector index or a **Qdrant** database
 * `.env` file

 Once the prerequisites are validated, the routes `/embedding` can be used to prepare the data.
+The header `x-assistant-admin-key` is required and is value is defined in the `.env` file with the variable `ADMIN_KEY`.

 > ```yaml
 > docker-compose.yaml